 Writing in APA and using in-text citations is incredibly important.
-If you do not use in-text citations throughout your paper, you will earn a MAJOR point deduction!
-If you do not include a reference page for this paper, you will fail the paper.
+If you do not use in-text citations throughout your paper, you will earn a ZERO on the paper!
+If you do not include a reference page for this paper, you will earn a ZERO on the paper.
 If your paper has no in-text citations and no reference page, you will earn a ZERO on the paper.

 Grammar/punctuation/sentence structure: The use of proper grammar, punctuation, and sentence structure is extremely important in college and when one enters the workforce.
 Good grammar keeps your readers or listeners focused on what you have to say, not on how you are saying it or why you are making mistakes.
 Using proper grammar, spelling, punctuation, and sentence structure is extremely important to this professor.
-I will take up to 10 points off on any paper that has numerous grammatical, spelling, punctuation, etc errors.
+I will take up to 25 points off on any paper that has numerous grammatical, spelling, punctuation, etc errors.
 If you need help with using correct grammar, punctuation, etc, please contact Academic Support and Tutoring @ ast@mclennan.edu or 254-299-8500.